oneops/oneops-training/includes/user-1-beginner-4-design.md

 - OS
 - Java
 - Tomcat
+- LB
+- FQDN

+Note:
+- Demo looking at compute, java and tomcat components

 ## Examine Design

-Look at various aspect of UI
+Look at various aspects:

+- Summary
+- Variables
+- Timeline
+- Diagram
+- Platforms

+Note:
+- All changes are version controlled.

-## Save
+## And Finally

-Commit
+Review and Commit

 ## Design Recap

-- Define your application workload based on your architectural and application requirements.
+- Define your application
-- Visually assemble your application
 - Select from a library of platform packs
-- Fine-tune components inside each platform
+- Fine-tune components of each platform

-- Modify your design with version control
+All independent of target cloud!

 ## Questions?

 Ask now, before we jump to the next section.